Local structure of homogeneous $ANR$-spaces

 \section{The cohomology membrane property}

-If, in the definition of the $n$-cohomology membrane property, we additionally require $K$ to be a compact set contractible in a proper subset of $X$, then we say that $X$ has the {\em weak $n$-cohomology membrane property}.
+If, in the definition of the $k$-cohomology membrane property, we additionally require $K$ to be a compact set contractible in a proper subset of $X$, then we say that $X$ has the {\em weak $k$-cohomology membrane property}.
 We will see that the proof of Theorem 1.1 is based mainly on that property.
-In this section we prove that any locally homogeneous space $X$ with $\dim_GX=n$ has the $n$-cohomology membrane property, and provide some implications of that property.
+In this section we prove that any locally homogeneous space $X$ with $\dim_GX=n$, where $G$ is countable, has the $(n-1)$-cohomology membrane property.
+We also provide some implications of that property.